leonardtd/Forecasting-of-COVID-19-cases-in-Peru/README.md

 # Forecasting of COVID-19 cases in Peru
-Implementation of a LSTM neural network to forecast number of confirmed cases of COVID-19 in Peru.
+Implementation of a LSTM neural network to forecast the number of confirmed COVID-19 cases in Peru.

 ## Data & Pre-processing
 Data was collected from the official [Peruvian government database of confirmed COVID-19 cases](https://www.datosabiertos.gob.pe/dataset/casos-positivos-por-covid-19-ministerio-de-salud-minsa) on January 07, 2023.
 Data pre-processing was applied to obtain the final dataset used in the modeling.